Building Habits

 One of the best ways to make a new habit stick is by creating some accountability around you.
 The easiest way is by partnering with a friend or social media.

-Every day that you accomplish your goal, report your success.
-Post it on Twitter or Facebook, report it to an accountability partner (a friend, your spouse – someone who won’t let you get away with not continuing) or jot it down in a journal that someone else looks at.
+Every day that you accomplish your specific goal, report your success.
+Post it on Twitter or Facebook, report it to an accountability partner (a friend, your spouse, family members – someone who won’t let you get away with not continuing), announce it at any support group you may belong to, or jot it down in a journal that someone else looks at.
+The important thing here is to share it with someone else, whether they have similar goals or not.
+This is about the hard work you are putting in, not whether your partner in this has personal experience with it.

 4. Choose a Trigger

-Whether you are looking to quit smoking, wake up earlier or form some other habit in your life, it is very important that you create a trigger.
-You already have triggers that encouraged you to participate in the actions you are looking to change (maybe 10:30 is automatically smoke-break time or you always read until 11 pm, so 7 am is always wake-up time), so installing new ones is key.
+Whether you are looking to quit smoking, reduce time playing video games, see some weight loss, wake up earlier or form some other habit in your life, it is very important that you create a trigger.
+You already have triggers that encourage you to participate in the actions you are looking to change (maybe 10:30 is automatically smoke-break time or you always read until 11 pm, so 7 am is always wake-up time), so installing a new behavior is key.

-If you are looking to quit smoking, think about going to the bathroom or to get a cup of coffee at 10:15 am every day so that you can help yourself miss that smoke-break window.
-If you always go to the same bar, sit at the same place and order a drink, try choosing a new seat as your trigger.
-At this seat you only have virgin drinks.
+If you are looking to quit smoking, think about going to the bathroom or getting a cup of coffee at 10:15 am every day so that you can help yourself miss that smoke-break window.
+If you always go to the same bar, sit at the same place, and order a drink, try choosing a new seat as your trigger.
+At this seat, you only have virgin drinks.
+Develop a good habit in the new space so that if the ball drops and you find yourself slipping into old habits, you have easy ways already in place to avoid those triggers.

 5. Remove Temptations